 At Aesthetica Surgery & Spa in Columbus, Ohio, breast augmentation is a very popular procedure for women who want fuller, shapelier, breasts than the ones nature gave them.
-It is also ideal for those whose breasts have "deflated" after weight-loss, pregnancy, or simply with age.
+It is also ideal for those whose breasts have "deflated" after pregnancy, major weight changes, or simply with age.
 As a woman and a surgeon, Dr. Anne Taylor understands that you have your own personal reasons for choosing breast augmentation.
 Her goal is to provide you with the look you are hoping to achieve, whether it's subtle, dramatic, or somewhere in between.

 Dr. Taylor is a board-certified plastic surgeon with an exceptional level of training and experience with breast augmentation.
 Request a consultation online to discuss breast implants with her, or call our Columbus, Ohio, office at (614) 569-2649 to schedule an appointment.